Carbon Capture Technology: How It Works & Why It Matters

 What is Carbon Capture Technology?

-Once captured, the CO₂ can be:
+Once captured, CO₂ can be:

 • Stored underground in deep geological formations for permanent sequestration